 6. 36 Hours (The Blackout Series Book 1) by Bobby Akart (Fiction and an author with at least four great series)

-7. The Longest Walk by Ron Foster and Pat Lambert (Fiction and very eye-opening!)
+7. The Longest Walk by Ron Foster (Fiction and very eye-opening!)

 8. Prepper's Long-Term Survival Guide: Food, Shelter, Security, Off-the-Grid Power and More Live-Savings Strategies for Self-Sufficient Living by Jim Cobb (Non-fiction and another fantastic resource to get better prepared)